Fellowship Program Director: Jennifer Kanakry, M.D.

 Associate Program Director for Oncology: Kathryn Lurain, M.D., M.P.H.

 The NIH provides a unique opportunity for physicians interested in academic careers to develop and integrate their clinical and basic research interests.
 After three years of accredited hematology oncology training, fellows are board-eligible in hematology and oncology.
-The initial 18 months of clinical rotations are conducted on in-patient ward and outpatient clinical rotations in hematopoietic stem cell transplantation, lymphoma, leukemia, solid-tumor oncology, bone marrow failure, sickle cell hemoglobinopathies, and hematology oncology consults at the one of the most outstanding medical research facilities in the world, the NIH Clinical Center.
-Additional structured clinical rotations are performed in hematology oncology clinics and consults at Georgetown University Hospital, Sibley Memorial Hospital, Washington Hospital Center, George Washington University Hospital, Johns Hopkins Hospital, and University of Maryland Medical Center.
-The conference schedule includes regularly scheduled journal clubs, tumor boards, core lecture series, board review, multi-disciplinary rounds, and weekly fellowship conferences for which the fellow is responsible for presenting analyses of clinical or research problems.
+The initial 18 months of clinical rotations are conducted on in-patient ward and outpatient clinical rotations in hematopoietic stem cell transplantation, lymphoma, leukemia, solid-tumor oncology, bone marrow failure, sickle cell hemoglobinopathies, and hematology oncology consults at the one of the most prestigious medical research facilities in the world, the NIH Clinical Center.
+Additional structured clinical rotations are performed in hematology oncology clinics and consults at Georgetown University Hospital, Sibley Memorial Hospital, Washington Hospital Center, Johns Hopkins Hospital, and University of Maryland Medical Center.
+The conference schedule includes regularly scheduled journal clubs, tumor boards, flipped classrooms, core lecture series, board reviews, multi-disciplinary rounds, and weekly fellowship conferences for which the fellow is responsible for presenting analyses of clinical or research problems.
 A formal training program in clinical trials research resulting in a master's degree is offered collaboratively with Duke University, and fellows may apply to participate during their second or subsequent years.
-At their discretion, fellows may choose to pursue a two year program (1 year clinical rotations, 1 year research and ½ day continuity clinic) leading to board eligibility in either hematology or oncology alone (single track training).
+At their discretion, fellows may choose to pursue a two-year program (1 year clinical rotations, 1 year research and ½ day continuity clinic) leading to board eligibility in either hematology or oncology alone (single track training).
 Fellows may also seek training in Cancer Prevention during their research time or as a pre-specified track upon entry into the program.

 Fellows will choose a laboratory or clinical research group in which to pursue their research interest during the research portion of the fellowship.
 Research opportunities are broad and include both basic and clinical investigation.
 By arrangement, fellows may elect to receive training in the laboratory or clinical program of any investigator on campus, not only with members of the NCI CCR or NHLBI DIR.
 Many fellows elect to stay for a 4th or even 5th year to be highly competitive for intramural tenure-track positions or extramural positions and grant funding.
 Staying beyond the 3-year fellowship program is at the mutual discretion of the individual fellow and the research mentor.